robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 Required methods
 ~~~~~~~~~~~~~~~~

-A remote server is an XML-RPC server that must have the same methods
+A remote server is an XML-RPC server that must have the same methods in its
-in its public interface as the `dynamic library API`_ has.
-Only
+public interface as the `dynamic library API`_ has.
+Only `get_keyword_names`
-`get_keyword_names` and `run_keyword` are actually
+and `run_keyword` are actually required, but `get_keyword_arguments`,
-required, but `get_keyword_arguments` and
+`get_keyword_tags` and `get_keyword_documentation` are also recommended.
-`get_keyword_documentation` are also recommended.
-Notice that
+Notice that using the camelCase format like `getKeywordNames` in method names
-using camelCase format in method names is not possible currently.
+is not possible similarly as in the normal dynamic API.
 How
 the actual keywords are implemented is not relevant for the Remote
 library.
-A remote server can either act as a wrapper for real test
+Remote servers can either act as wrappers for the real test
-libraries, like the provided Python and Ruby servers do, or it can
+libraries, like the available `generic remote servers`_ do, or they can
-implement keywords itself.
+implement keywords themselves.

 Remote servers should additionally have `stop_remote_server`
 method in their public interface to ease stopping them.
 They should